-How to Create Your Dream Home Office
+How to Create Your Modern Home Office

 Whether you’ve been working remotely for years or for the last *ahem* several months, you’ve undoubtedly discovered the importance of your home office space.
 Not only does it give you the chance to escape those you share your home with (just kidding, of course…), it can actually serve as the special spot where you get some work done from time to time.